alx-sch/42_libft/README.md

 │
 └── Makefile
 ```
 The libft Makefile generates object files and the 'libft.a' library, placing them in a folder named 'obj/libft'.
-It also implements a progress bar during compilation and tracks dependencies to ensure that recompilation occurs only when source files or the header file are changed
+It also implements a progress bar during compilation and tracks dependencies to ensure that recompilation occurs only when source files or the header file are changed.

 For a practical demonstration, you can refer to the [push_swap project](https://github.com/alx-sch/42_push_swap).
  Here, the project Makefile first generates 'libft.a' and then utilizes it during the compilation of the program.